 The symptoms for PMDD can overlap with other psychiatric disorders, most importantly major depression, and it is imperative to rule out another existing disorder before making the diagnosis of PMS/PMDD.
 The key factor in making the diagnosis is the temporal association of symptoms with the menstrual cycle.
 Some common differentials include:

 Premenstrual dysphoric disorder is a well-recognized, severe form of PMS.
 It is imperative to establish a precise diagnosis of PMDD that is guided by the DSM-5 criteria.
 While the diagnosis of PMS is fairly common in females of reproductive age, the referring practitioner plays a pivotal role not only in distinguishing PMDD from PMS but also separating it from other psychiatric disorders like anxiety or depression.
-A good coordination between the primary physician, gynecologist, and psychiatrist is extremely important in the multidisciplinary management of these patients.
+A good coordination between the primary physician, gynecologist, and psychiatrist is extremely important in the an interprofessional management of these patients.
 Educating the patients about the symptoms and encouraging them to maintain a diary for the accurate record of symptoms should be emphasized by each of treating physicians.
 It is worthwhile to have a therapist on board too who can help the patients by teaching them various coping skills to deal with the symptoms of anxiety and depression in addition to the medication management.

 |||Yonkers KA,O'Brien PM,Eriksson E, Premenstrual syndrome.
 Lancet (London, England).
 2008 Apr 5 [PubMed PMID: 18395582]|